11Fred11/pasSecure/README.md

 Passecure is a fun project i made to quickly judge the strength of a new potential password on the spot, without leaving the sign-up page, and sometimes i test random stuff.

-- [x] Passecure let's you know how many times a particular password has been pwned/hacked.
+- Passecure let's you know how many times a particular password has been pwned/hacked.
-- [x] Estimates how long does it take for a hacker to crack your password.
+- Estimates how long does it take for a hacker to crack your password.
-- [x] Provides a feedback concerning why a password is considered weak to help you make it stronger.
+- Provides a feedback concerning why a password is considered weak to help you make it stronger.

-In the words of Abraham Lincoln:

-> Pardon my French

-:bulb:**Note :**
+:bulb: **Note :**
 all the processing is made locally on your machine, no data is stored or transferred on the internet except for the Pwned test which is explained in the example below.

 :star: **Example :**
-let's suppose you type `azerty123` your password gets hashed to `3b004ac6d8a602681f5ee3587c924855679e21d9`, to test if this password has been <span style=“color:red;”>hacked</span> before, Passecure sends <span style=“color:green;”>only the first 5 characters</span>only the first 5 characters `3b004` to [haveibeenpwned API](https://haveibeenpwned.com/). and gets a response containing all similar passwords that starts with those 5 characters , the rest of the work is done locally and gets <span style=“color:green;”>deleted</span> whenever you exist the extension window.
+let's suppose you type `azerty123` your password gets hashed to `3b004ac6d8a602681f5ee3587c924855679e21d9`, to test if this password has been hacked before, Passecure sends only the first 5 characters only the first 5 characters `3b004` to [haveibeenpwned API](https://haveibeenpwned.com/). and gets a response containing all similar passwords that starts with those 5 characters , the rest of the work is done locally and gets deleted whenever you exist the extension window.

 > _A list of used resources are listed in the acknowledgements._

 ### Built With

-> No need for fancy frameworks, keeping it simple wheneve i can.
+> No need for fancy frameworks, keeping it simple whenever i can.

 - [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)
 - [HTML 5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5)